Fregata vs Frigate

 the Neural Engine, versus 40–80 ms on the CPU path.

-The detector type and how to swap models is documented at Detection tuning.
+The detector type and how to swap models (nearly any ONNX model, including Frigate+ models are supported) is documented at Detection tuning.

 VideoToolbox decode and encode by default